September 2, 2024

 The dividing line between a ruby and pink sapphire has long been controversial.
 Internationally recognized laboratories have made great efforts to harmonize and create clarity, even if an exact separation is not always possible, the assessment of leading laboratories in North America and Europe is mostly reliable and the same (Learn more about Ruby Vs Pink Sapphire).

 For rubies, there are also different color designations used in the market.
 There is the typical "Pinkish-Red" which is known for certain Burmese rubies but also from Sri Lanka and Madagascar and are highly popular because of its radiance, as a warm, bright red hue.
 "Pigeon's Blood" is probably the most commonly used term, even though it reliably corresponds to a very small color range and few rubies on the market.
 It is traditionally used to describe the finest ruby colors.
 The vast majority of Mogok rubies tend to be purple.
 It is quite rare for a stone to be of pure red.
-Pigeon blood red is a bright color, not unlike that of a red traffic light.
+Pigeon blood red is a bright color, not unlike that of a red traffic light (Source: Lotus Gemology).
 The color of pigeon blood is not only found in Mogok (Myanmar), stones of this color are also found in Mong Hsu (Burma), Vietnam, Mozambique, Tanzania, and other places. ”Royal red” is one shade darker than pigeon blood, this color was traditionally called "rabbit blood" in Burma.
 These rubies usually contain slightly more iron than those of the pigeon blood type.
-This reduces fluorescence and blue transmission, giving the stone a darker purer red.
+This reduces fluorescence and blue transmission, giving the stone a darker purer red (Source: Lotus Gemology).
 Royal red rubies also referred to as "Dark Red" usually come from Mozambique, Thailand/Cambodia, Kenya, and Madagascar.

 Pink and Purple Sapphires